 The most common use case is that of a prospective software application user, evaluator, or buyer who works in industry and is seeking to identify all of the resources and tools available within a specific application space of PLM-enabling technologies.
 These resources can include providers of software or services, consultancies, resellers, integrators, delivery platforms, training classes, conferences, publications, books, blogs, research reports, jobs and recruiters.

-As example, let’s imagine you are an engineer or project manager working for a supplier within the aerospace industry in North America or Europe who seeks a tool to help their current contract with Configuration Management (CM).
-And while you are open to considering large general-purpose enterprise-class PLM or PDM solutions that have CM capabilities, you also want to consider more focused tools with deep CM capabilities.
-And most important, find any providers that have experience in aviation or that can serve the European market.
-As part of your research, you are also interested in expert consultants who can assist with the requirements definition, selection and deployment of a CM software product.
-Finally, you would like to attend a CM-focused conference or training program as part of your own education.
+As example, let’s imagine you are an engineer or project manager working for a supplier within the aerospace industry in North America or Europe who seeks an industry-specific tool for use on a new contract requiring Configuration Management (CM) capabilities.
+While you are open to considering large general-purpose enterprise-class PLM or PDM solutions that have CM capabilities, you prefer to consider more focused tools with deep CM capabilities.
+And most important, find any providers that have experience in aviation and that can serve the American (or European) market.
+As part of your research, you are also interested in identifying expert consultants who can assist with the requirements definition, selection and deployment of a CM software product.
+Finally, you would like to attend a CM-focused conference or training program as part of your own training.

-Right now, how would you find those software and service providers, and be sure you discovered all those options you should consider?
+Right now, how would you find those software and service providers and be sure you discovered all those options you should consider?
 Go ahead, try searching Google for “configuration management software.”
-How many pay-for-placement ads, website pages, popup solicitations, cookie approvals, chat bots, privacy statements and other distractions must you endure before you can create a master list of options before shortlisting?
-And now try this same search on different days from different computers using different browsers.
-Or maybe from different physical locations or different IP addresses or VPNs, much less different countries.
-Then pay attention to the ads you are served up the next time you go on a news site or social media feed that follow you around the Internet.
-It’s absolutely maddening.
+How many pay-for-placement ads, website pages, popup solicitations, cookie approvals, chirping chat bots, privacy statements and other distractions must you endure from non-relevant providers before you can create a master list of options before shortlisting?

 Alternatively, you can visit the directory search page on The PLM Atlas at https://plmatlas.com/directorysearch/ then perform a multi-variable search starting with “Solution Market = Configuration Management” and “Geographic Territory = North America” (or Europe) and “Industry = Aerospace and Defense.”
 You can do this all at one time or sequentially to shorten the list with each new sub-search.
 Alternatively, you could visit the PLM Atlas Exposition at https://plmatlas.com/exposition/ and simply select Configuration Management as the category, or PDM and then PLM if you like to start big and narrow downward.